JylerTackson/JylerTackson/README.md

 Autonomous Drone Project: Developing a system using TensorFlow for real-time object detection and tracking.
 Integrating hand gesture recognition for remote control and utilizing GitHub for collaboration and version control.
 ACMSE Hackathon Project: Collaborated with a team to analyze financial data using Pandas and optimized buy/sell decisions through a Genetic Algorithm.
 💞️ I’m looking to collaborate on AI-driven projects, especially in drone technology and autonomous systems.
-📫 Feel free to reach me at davidtjackson1029@gmail.com or visit my Link-Tree for more.
+📫 Feel free to reach me at davidtjackson1029@gmail.com or visit linktr.ee/DavidTJ for more.
 😄 Pronouns: He/Him
 ⚡ Fun fact: I’m also passionate about helping others!
 I led workshops for students preparing for the Foundation Exam in Computer Science, creating comprehensive study guides and hosting problem-solving sessions.